Who are the Windrush generation?

 Those who lack documents are now being told they need evidence to continue working, get treatment from the NHS - or even to remain in the UK.

-Michael Braithwaite, 66, moved from Barbados to the UK when he was nine with his father who took up work at the Post Office.

-But last year, when he was working as a special needs teaching assistant, he was let go because he couldn't provide proof of his legal living status.
+Changes to immigration law in 2012, which require people to have documentation to work, rent a property or access benefits, including healthcare, have left people fearful about their status.

-The Guardian newspaper has highlighted a number of cases of such people being threatened with deportation.
+The BBC has learned of a number of cases where people have been affected.

+Sonia Williams, who came to the UK from Barbados in 1975, aged 13, said she had her driving licence withdrawn and lost her job when she was told she did not have indefinite leave to remain.

+"I came here as a minor to join my mum, dad, sister and brother," she told BBC Two's Newsnight.
+"I wasn't just coming on holiday."

 What has the government said?

+Announcing the move, Home Secretary Amber Rudd apologised for the "appalling" way the Windrush generation had been treated.

+She told MPs the Home Office had "become too concerned with policy and strategy - and loses sight of the individual".

-The Home Office said delegates at this week's Commonwealth heads of government meeting in London would discuss the situation.
+Delegates at this week's Commonwealth heads of government meeting in London are to discuss the situation.

-Immigration Minister Caroline Nokes told BBC Radio 4's World At One programme the government had "absolute responsibility" to prevent further "mistakes".

 What about other Commonwealth arrivals?